chaotic-braindead/flux-backend/README.md

 Perform a GET request on the `/<id>` endpoint to get the remaining time left and all items in the bucket along with their respective presigned urls which expire 24 hours after upload date. (change if needed)

+Note: 1 day lifecycle for objects was configured in S3.
+However, it is not guaranteed that objects will be deleted exactly after 24 hours, hence the expiring url to prevent access after expiration.

 ## Additional info

 To be hosted as a Lambda function linked to an API Gateway (automated using Zappa)